dd32/td-gh-ex/readme.txt

 entirely.
 Bottom part of less ratio images is hidden.

-Also B3 Slides post type can be used to display wide pages (no sidebar) with featured image under the content.
+Also B3 Slides post type can be used to display wide pages (no sidebar) with featured image before the content.
 In case you bump into Not Found on a single slide page you need to update permalinks setting.

 == Page Templates ==